 Factors to Consider When Brain Storming Your Bootcamp Equipment List

-What bootcamp equipment you get really depends on a number of factors:
+Your bootcamp equipment list depends on a number of factors:

 - What space you have available